Unit and Dimensions Class 11

 Electromagnetic force obeys the inverse square law.
 It is also a long range force which may be attractive or repulsive.
 It is 1036 times stronger than gravitational force between two protons.
 It is a conservative force.

 Examples of electromagnetic force in daily life :

-(b) Two parallel conductors carrying current in the same directions attract each other due to the electromagnetic force.
+(b) Two parallel conductors carrying currents in the same direction attract each other due to the electromagnetic force.

-(c) In a cyclotron, alpha-particle is placed in the magnetic field.
+(c) In a cyclotron, alpha-particles are placed in the magnetic field.
 It experiences an electromagnetic force due to which it is accelerated.

-Strong Nuclear Force: The force operating inside the nucleus of an atom, between nucleus are called nuclear forces.
+Strong Nuclear Force: The forces operating inside the nucleus of an atom between the nucleus are called nuclear forces.
 It is a short range attractive force.
 It varies inversely with some higher power of distance.
 The relative strength of various forces is (between two protons),